Exceptional sequences and rooted labeled forests: Action of the Garside element

-The action of the fundamental braid $\delta$ on forests has an easy description.
-However, the action of the Garside element $\Delta$ is more difficult.
-This is an important element of the braid group for many reasons \cite{Garside}.
-For example, $\Delta^2=\delta^n$ generates the center of the braid group \cite{Chow} and the action of $\Delta$ on exceptional sequences converts clusters to $c$-vectors.
-(This a comment made without proof in \cite{BRT}.)
-We also use $\Delta$ to describe an action of the extended braid group $\widetilde B_n\rtimes \ZZ_2$ on the set of rooted labeled forests.
+We recall the definition of the fundamental braid $\delta$ and recall the well-known action of $\delta$ on complete exceptional sequences over any hereditary algebra.
+The corresponding action of $\delta$ on forests has an easy description.
+We also describe the action of the Garside element $\Delta$ on rooted labeled forests. $\Delta$ is an important element of the braid group for many reasons \cite{Garside}.
+For example, $\Delta^2=\delta^n$ generates the center of the braid group \cite{Chow} and the action of $\Delta$ on complete exceptional sequences over any hereditary algebra converts support tilting objects to $c$-vectors.
+See section \ref{ss: clusters and exc seq} below for a full explanation.
+(This is a comment made without proof in \cite{BRT}.)
+In section \ref{ss: extended braid group} we use $\Delta$ to describe an action of the extended braid group $\widetilde B_n\rtimes \ZZ_2$ on the set of rooted labeled forests.

 To do these detailed computations, we need more notation about exceptional sequences.
-First, the \emph{Euler pairing} for $\Lambda$-modules $X,Y$, also called the \emph{Euler characteristic} of $\Lambda$ \cite{ASS} is given by
+First, the \emph{Euler pairing} for $\Lambda$-modules $X,Y$, also called the \emph{Euler characteristic} of $\Lambda$ \cite{ASS} is the biadditive integer pairing on $\mathbb Z^n$ characterized by the property that

 We will use the shorthand notation: